spicysomtam/k3s-aws-cluster/README.md

 # Aim

-To provide a simple deployment of [k3s](https://k3s.io/) kubernetes clusters on aws installed using terraform.
+To provide a straightforward deployment of rancher [k3s](https://k3s.io/) kubernetes clusters on aws using terraform.
+In essence build yourself a simple k3s based cluster.

 Features implemented: